juliengan/Home-Credit-Risk-Classification/README.md

 ![Dashboard](images/heatmap.png)

-- Visualize the feature importances and explanations of the XGBoost model using the eli5 library.
-The provided code loads the saved model and preprocessor, and then utilizes the eli5.show_weights() function to clearly display the relative importance of each feature in the model.
-Additionally, the eli5.explain_prediction_xgboost() function is used to provide an explanation for a prediction made by the model on a test dataset.
+- Visualize the feature importances and explanations of the XGBoost model using the eli5 library from the saved model and preprocessor
+    -  It shows weights, i.e., relative importance of each feature in the model,
-The code is loading the model and preprocessor.
-It is then using the eli5.show_weights() function to display the feature importances, and eli5.explain_prediction_xgboost() function to explain a prediction made by the model on a test dataset.
-The function "get_processed" is used to process the data and extract the categorical feature names.
-It then calls the eli5.show_weights function to display the feature importances, and returns the processed data, all features, and categorical feature names.
+    -  Explains xgboost prediction on the test dataset
+    -  "get_processed" processes the data and extracts the categorical feature names, calls the eli5.show_weights function to display the feature importances, and returns the processed data, all features, and categorical feature names
-Displaying rows of the test dataset, and the corresponding label of the rows.
+    -  Displays rows of the test dataset, and the corresponding label of the rows.
 Then it uses the eli5 library's show_prediction function to display the prediction made by the model on the specific rows.
-It also uses the convert_to_lime_format function to convert the dataframe to a format that can be used by the Lime library.
+    -  convert_to_lime_format() converts our dataframe to a format that can be used by the Lime library
-Creating a LimeTabularExplainer object, which is a tool for explaining the predictions made by a machine learning model.
-It is initializing the explainer with various parameters, such as the input data, feature names, and categorical names.
-The input data is passed in the form of a transformed dataframe using the convert_to_lime_format() function and the values of the dataframe is passed as the first parameter of the explainer.
-The mode is set to "classification" as the model is a classification model.
-The feature names are passed as a list of column names of the dataframe.
-The categorical_names and categorical_features are passed as the keys and values of the dictionary of categorical names.
-The discretize_continuous parameter is set to True, which indicates that continuous features should be discretized.
-Finally, the random_state is set to 42.
-This will ensure that the results are reproducible.
+    -  A LimeTabularExplainer, a tool for explaining the predictions made by a machine learning model, initializes the explainer with various parameters, such as the input data, feature names, and categorical names.
-This code is visualizing the feature importances and explanations of an XGBoost model using the eli5 and shap libraries.
-It starts by loading the model and preprocessor, then it uses the eli5.show_weights() function to display the feature importances, and eli5.explain_prediction_xgboost() function to explain a prediction made by the model on a test dataset.
-After that, it uses the LIME library to provide a more local interpretation of the model by training a linear model around the prediction, then it uses the SHAP library to provide a more global interpretation of the model by calculating the contribution of each feature to the prediction for all instances.
-The code also includes some visualizations to help understand the results.

 ### Sphinx Documentation
 A documentation library, such as Sphinx, was used